Who we are?

 Monthly and annual follow-ups are determined and maintenance appointments are set to ensure the efficiency and good use of the device

 A 20 year old who as a kid lost both her hearing and speech due to illness and later joined the hearing and speech institute.
-Shams was involved in a train accident in 2011 that resulted in the loss of both her lower limbs below the knee.
-She came to us on 19/10/2021 and we managed to fit her with two lower limbs prosthetic devices and now,
+Shams was involved in a train accident that resulted in the loss of both her lower limbs below the knee.
+She came to us on and we managed to fit her with two lower limbs prosthetic devices and now, SHE CAN WALK!

 — Shams Ahmad Sobhy

 45 year old who used to work as an electrician with an outstanding artistic talent.
-Unfortunately, he lost both his upper limbs due to an electricity associated accident on 1/5/2015.
-He came to Hand in Hand on 27/10/2020 and we managed to fit him with two prosthetic devices that instantly enabled him to live a better life.
+Unfortunately, he lost both his upper limbs due to an electricity associated accident.
+He came to Hand in Hand and we managed to fit him with two prosthetic devices that instantly enabled him to live a better life.

 — Yasser Gomaa Adam